 The ban was met with much more than outrage from SMART, though.
 It comes with threats from the U.S. Trade Representative and Trump, himself: Keep the tariffs in place and you will lose benefits under the African Growth and Opportunity Act (“AGOA”), America’s preferential trade deal intended to lift trade and economic growth across sub-Saharan Africa.

-As of Monday, President Donald Trump ordered the formal suspension of Rwanda’s ability to ship apparel products duty-free to the U.S. According to an announcement from the U.S. Trade Representative’s Office, the ban – which only places limits on Rwanda's $1.5 million in annual apparel exports, while its Rwanda’s other duty-free benefits under the African Growth and Opportunity Act – will ideally only be "temporary," with Deputy USTR C.J.
+In late July, the Trump administration ordered the formal suspension of Rwanda’s ability to ship apparel products duty-free to the U.S. According to an announcement from the USTR, the ban – which only places limits on Rwanda's $1.5 million in annual apparel exports, while its Rwanda’s other duty-free benefits under the African Growth and Opportunity Act – will ideally only be "temporary," with Deputy USTR C.J.
 Mahoney saying that, "We regret this outcome."

-The Trump-ordered ban following from a larger trade dispute that has “provoked dismay in Washington and Africa,” and beyond, per Reuters.
+The Trump-ordered ban follows from a larger trade dispute that has “provoked dismay in Washington and Africa,” and beyond, per Reuters.

 According to Garth Frazer, a professor of Economic Analysis and Public Policy at the University of Toronto, “Whether restriction of used-clothing imports is a good policy for African countries is open to debate.”
 What is “deeply concerning,” he says, “is that when the members of the East African Community decided to increase the restrictions on used-clothing imports, the current U.S. administration responded by threatening to remove AGOA benefits for them.”